rchernanko/symfony-4-learning/README.md

 - Where do the recipes live?
 All in github.
 Go back to symfony.sh and click on the 'Recipe' icon for a given package.

+### Twig tutorials

+- Not going to make too many notes on this.
+- Twig is used to return HTML
+- Ran a 'composer require twig' and several files were added / modified.
+One that was modified was 'config>bundles.php'
+- Bundles are the plugin system for symfony.
+Whenever we install a third party bundle, flex adds it into 'config>bundles.php' so that it is used automatically

 ### Things to follow up on:

-- Few things I've noticed that are different to previous versions of symfony (I think so anyway).
-    1) config > bundles is automatically updated with the new library I've installed

 - Get more comfortable with the annotations library - https://symfony.com/doc/master/bundles/SensioFrameworkExtraBundle/index.html

+### Libraries to become more familiar with

-- Check out the sec-check (sensiolabs/security-checker) plugin.
+- sec-check (sensiolabs/security-checker) plugin.
+- twig